Semperinvicts/infoassureproj/readme.md

 ## Anyway after that setup na natin to guys

-Add this repo to your vscode:
+Add this repo to your vscode using the terminal:
-git clone Semperinvicts/infoassureproj
+`git clone Semperinvicts/infoassureproj `

 (OK guys di aq actually sure kung pano to i add pa-google nlng sana)